sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 labels = model.fit_predict(Xs_embedded)
 df['label'] = labels
 ```
-After running the clustering algorithm and saving the labels, we'll try to replot the same scatter from before but this time using the generated labels from our agglomerative function.
+After running the clustering algorithm and saving the labels, we'll try to re-plot the same scatter from before but this time using the generated labels from our agglomerative function.
 If we're seeing clearer clusters of players, then we're definitely on the right track.

 ```python
 with plt.style.context('ggplot'):